Todd McKenney

 Todd McKenney (born 31 May 1965) is an Australian dancer, theatre performer and TV personality.
-He is best known as a judge on Australian television talent show Dancing with the Stars.
+He got his big break on the Chanel 7 Series, Simon’s Battered Sav.
+He is best known as a judge on the Australian television talent show Dancing with the Stars.

-As a theatre performer, he has appeared in numerous productions, but is most renowned for his portrayal of singer Peter Allen in the theatre production The Boy from Oz.
+As a theatre performer, he has appeared in numerous productions, including singer Peter Allen in the theatre production The Boy from Oz.

 Early life

 McKenney grew up in Perth, where his father was a jail warden and his mother a dance teacher.
 They separated when he was 9.
 He began his entertainment career on a children's television show as Percy Penguin.

 McKenney trained in jazz, tap, acrobatics and ballroom dancing.
 He represented Australia in ballroom and Latin American dancing, and won many international awards.